-When you log into your cPanel you’ll find a graphical interface that’ll enable you to manage your website.
-For the purpose of this tutorial we’re going to be using the HostGator cPanel for reference.
+When you log into your control panel you’ll find a graphical interface that’ll enable you to manage your website.
+For the purpose of this cPanel tutorial for beginners we’re going to be using the HostGator cPanel for reference.

 Below we highlight a few things you can do from your cPanel dashboard.
 Get your cPanel login ready now, as you’ll need it to access cPanel and perform the activities listed below.
 Your hosting provider should have provided you with your login credentials after you signed up for hosting.

 1. Updating cPanel Preferences

 Before we jump into actually managing your site in cPanel, let’s get a little familiar with the backend.